Four-loop Anomalous Dimensions of Scalar-QED Theory from Operator Product Expansion: The anomalous dimensions

 \subsection{Gauge dependence of the anomalous dimensions}

-In gauge theories, a critical issue is the definition of gauge-invariant correlation functions for physical quantities, as discussed, for example, in the Ginzburg-Landau model \cite{Kleinert:2003,Kleinert:2005sa}.
+In gauge theories, a critical issue is the definition of gauge-invariant correlation functions for physical quantities, as discussed, for example, in literature \cite{Kleinert:2003,Kleinert:2005sa,Irges:2017ztc}.
 For scalar-QED theory, the scaling dimension obtained via the semiclassical approach in \cite{Antipin:2022hfe} corresponds to the anomalous dimension of the $\phi^Q$ operator in Landau gauge.
 In Landau gauge, the photon propagator consists of two terms,

 The $\frac{1}{(p^2)^2}$ term not only significantly increases the number of terms in the correlation functions but also introduces propagators raised to higher powers, which substantially slows down the IBP reduction.
 In contrast, Feynman gauge is better suited for multi-loop computations, as the $\frac{1}{(p^2)^2}$ term can be neglected in the highest loop order computations where $Z_A$ can be set to unity.
 For lower loop computations, although the $\frac{1}{(p^2)^2}$ terms must be retained, the calculations remain more tractable compared to those at the highest loop order.
 Both Landau and Feynman gauges are special cases of the $R_{\xi}$-gauge, corresponding to $\xi=0$ and $\xi=1$ respectively.
 When including counterterm contributions, the effective photon propagator in $R_{\xi}$-gauge is given by